 In 1898 he got an assignment from the editor of Le Petit Journal in Paris to interview the leaders of Irish organisations in America, so he resigned from his school.
-He brought his collection of stories with him and in 1898–9 had articles published in leading U.S. magazines such as Cosmopolitan, Harper's Monthly, the Century Magazine, and the Catholic World.
+He brought his collection of stories with him and in 1898–9 had articles published in leading US magazines such as Cosmopolitan, Harper's Monthly, the Century Magazine and the Catholic World.
 He returned to Ireland in 1900 and on 22 August 1901 married the writer Anna Johnston (‘Ethna Carbery') in Whitehouse church, Belfast.
-On 2 April 1902 Ethna died in Revlin House, Donegal, and is buried in Frosses.
+On 2 April 1902 Ethna died in Revlin House, Donegal, and was buried in Frosses.
 He wrote the introductions to her works The four winds of Eirinn and The passionate hearts, which were published posthumously.
-He continued writing for Irish nationalist publications such as United Ireland: his poems were published in Ballads of a country boy by Gill in 1905.
+He continued writing for Irish nationalist publications such as United Ireland; his poems were published in Ballads of a country boy by Gill in 1905.
 In 1904 his play ‘Townland of Tamney’ was performed by the Irish National Theatre Society.
 Other plays of the period are ‘The hard-hearted man’, ‘Woman of sorrows’, ‘Orange and green’, and ‘The leadin’ road to Donegal'.
-He was present at the ‘Birth of Sinn Féin’ or ‘Battle of the Rotunda’ in May 1905 and organised the first meeting of Donegal County Board of the GAA in Mountcharles (October 1905).
+He was present at the ‘Birth of Sinn Féin’ or ‘Battle of the Rotunda’ in May 1905 and organised the first meeting of Donegal County Board of the Gaelic Athletic Association (GAA) in Mountcharles (October 1905).